Side-Tuning: A Baseline for Network Adaptation via Additive Side Networks: Introduction

 \section{Introduction}

 The goal of \sidetuning{} (and generally network adaptation) is to capitalize on a pretrained model to better learn one or more novel tasks.
-The \sidetuning{} framework is straightforward: it assumes access to a given (base) model $B: \mathbb{X} \rightarrow \mathbb{Y}$ that maps the input $x$ onto some representation $y$. \Sidetuning{} then \emph{learns} a side model $S: \mathbb{X} \rightarrow \mathbb{Y}$, so that the curated representations for the target task are for some combining operation $\oplus$.
-In our formulation, we use a learned alpha-blending, $B(x) \oplus S(x)~\defeq~\alpha B(x) + (1 - \alpha) S(x)$ as the combining operation (other options are discussed in Section~\ref{sec:alphablending}).
-Certain pre-set curricula of $\alpha$ reduce the side-tuning framework to: fine-tuning, feature extration, and stage-wise training (see Fig.~\ref{fig:methodology}, right).
-Hence those can be viewed as special cases of the general side-tuning framework.
-Other curricula suggest (e.g.) a \emph{maximum a posteriori} estimator that integrates the $B(x)$ prior with the evidence from $S(x)$.
+The \sidetuning{} approach is straightforward: it assumes access to a given (base) model $B: \mathbb{X} \rightarrow \mathbb{Y}$ that maps the input $x$ onto some representation $y$. \Sidetuning{} then \emph{learns} a side model $S: \mathbb{X} \rightarrow \mathbb{Y}$, so that the curated representations for the target task are for some combining operation $\oplus$.
+For example, choosing $B(x) \oplus S(x)~\defeq~\alpha B(x) + (1 - \alpha) S(x)$ (commonly called $\alpha$-blending) reduces the side-tuning approach to: fine-tuning, feature extraction, and stage-wise training, depending on $\alpha$ (Fig.~\ref{fig:methodology}, right).
+Hence those can be viewed as special cases of the side-tuning approach (\figref{fig:pull}).

 Side-tuning is an example of an \emph{additive learning} approach, one that adds new parameters for each new task.
-Since \sidetuning{} does not change the base model, it, by design, adapts to a target task without degrading the performance of the base task.
-A number of existing approaches also adapt the base network by learning new parameters for each new task (e.g. \cite{prognets16}).
-Unlike these approaches, \sidetuning{} places no constraints on the structure of the side network, allowing for its architecture and size to be independent of that of the base network.
-In particular, while other approaches require the side network to scale with the base network, \sidetuning{} can use tiny networks when the base requires minor updates.
+Since \sidetuning{} does not change the base model, it, by design, adapts to a target task without degrading performance on the base task.
+Unlike many other additive approaches, \sidetuning{} places no constraints on the structure of the base model or side network, allowing for the architecture and sizes to vary independently.
+In particular, while other approaches require the side network to scale with the base network, \sidetuning{} can use tiny networks when the base only requires minor updates.
 By adding fewer parameters per task, \sidetuning{} can learn more tasks before the model grows large enough to require parameter consolidation.

-These approaches stand in contrast to substitutive methods, which do not increase the number of parameters over time and instead gradually fill up the capacity of a large base model (e.g. fine-tuning).
-A large body of constraint-based methods focuses on how to regularize these updates in order to prevent inter-task interference~\cite{kirkpatrick16, schwarz2018progress}. \Sidetuning{} does not require such regularization since the base is untouched.
+Substitutive methods instead opt for a single large model that is updated on each task.
+These methods often require adding additional constraints per-task in order to prevent inter-task interference~\cite{kirkpatrick2017overcoming,schwarz2018progress}. \Sidetuning{} does not require such regularization since the base remains untouched.